tlelson/tlx/README.md

 ### Standard features

 1. They start with the name of the service so that you can hit tab and see the options you expect.
 E.g: `code-pipeline` or `ecs`.
-Some may have a short alias such as `cp-` for `code-pipeline` because this is meant to make the aws cli more intuitive.
-The command you want, should be guessable.
+Some also provide a short alias such as `cp` for `code-pipeline` because this is meant to make the aws cli more intuitive.
+The command you want should be guessable.

 2. If the usage isn't obvious (e.g `ecs-clusters` ) then they have a `--help` with an example.